Tips and inspiration

 Should I include a salary range on my job ads?

-Yes.
+In short, yes.
 By not including this information, you could be eliminating potential candidates.
-On Simply Law Jobs, the job postings that include salary information receive 32% more applications.

 Jobseekers will often seek a new position for a higher paid salary, so your job advert needs to be attractive in order for them to consider applying.